Optimization for Microsoft Teams

-To enable optimization for Microsoft Teams, use the Studio policy described in Microsoft Teams redirection policy (it is ON by default).
-In addition to this policy being enabled, HDX checks to verify that the version of the Citrix Workspace app is equal to or greater than the minimum required version.
+To enable optimization for Microsoft Teams, use the Manage console policy described in Microsoft Teams redirection policy.
+It’s ON by default.
+In addition to this policy being enabled, HDX checks to verify that the version of the Citrix Workspace app is at least the minimum required version.
 If you enabled the policy and the Citrix Workspace app version is supported, the HKEY_CURRENT_USER\Software\Citrix\HDXMediaStream\MSTeamsRedirSupport registry key is set to 1 automatically on the VDA.
-The Microsoft Teams application reads the key to load in VDI mode.
+Microsoft Teams reads the key to load in VDI mode.

-If you are using version 1906.2 VDAs or higher with older Controller versions (for example, version 7.15), which do not have the policy available in Studio, you can still be optimized because HDX optimization for Microsoft Teams is enabled by default in the VDA.
+If you’re using version 1906.2 VDAs or higher with older controller versions (for example, version 7.15) that don’t have the policy available in the Manage console (Studio), your VDA can still be optimized.
+HDX optimization for Microsoft Teams is enabled by default in the VDA.

 If you click About > Version, the Citrix HDX Optimized legend displays:

-If you see Citrix HDX Not Connected instead, the Citrix API is loaded in Teams (which is the first step towards redirection), but there was an error in the subsequent parts of the stack.
-The error is most likely in the VDA services or the Citrix Workspace app).
+If you see Citrix HDX Not Connected, the Citrix API is loaded in Microsoft Teams.
+Loading the API is the first step toward redirection.
+But there’s an error in later parts of the stack.
+The error is most likely in the VDA services or the Citrix Workspace app.

-If you don’t see any legend, Teams failed to load the Citrix API.
-Exit Teams by right-clicking on the notification area icon and restart.
-Make sure the Studio policy is not set to Prohibited, and that the Citrix Workspace app version is supported.
+If you don’t see any legend, Microsoft Teams failed to load the Citrix API.
+Exit Microsoft Teams by right-clicking the notification area icon and restarting.
+Make sure that the Manage console policy isn’t set to Prohibited and that the Citrix Workspace app version is supported.

 Microsoft Teams relies on Media Processor servers in Office 365 for meetings or multiparty calls.
 Microsoft Teams relies on Office 365 Transport Relays for these scenarios:

-- Two peers in a point-to-point call do not have direct connectivity
+- Two peers in a point-to-point call don’t have direct connectivity.

 - A participant does not have direct connectivity to the media processor.